Yes, of course.

 Recently I discovered a car wash I love in Melbourne named Grand Wash Auto.
 I love it for these reasons:

 - It’s in an isolated industrial area and is always deserted.
+(EDIT: I wrote this in 2015.
+Now the area is BUSTLING.
+Good work, GWA and neighbourhood!)

 - There are many shoe outlets nearby.